landoncrabtree/ScrapeIn/README.md

 # ScrapeIn
-### An open-source reconaissance and OSINT gathering tool that allows you to compile a list of employee email addresses from a specific company via LinkeIn.
+### OSINT gathering tool that allows you to compile a list of employee email addresses from a specific company via LinkeIn.
+Useful during the Reconaissance phase of a penetration test and can be used further to try and get initial access (ie: targeted phishing campaigns)

 **This tool is for EDUCATIONAL purposes only.**